-Below are helpful articles on a variety of water and water conservation related topics.
+Below are helpful articles on a variety of water, water conservation and sewer related topics.
 Click an article to see it.

 This is an excerpt from an article written by Dr. Tony Koski, Extension Turf Specialist, Colorado State University Cooperative Extension.

 Precipitation, snow pack, stream flow, and reservoir levels are significantly lower than historic averages throughout Colorado and the Rocky Mountain region.
 During normal precipitation years, landscape irrigation comprises 50% or more of urban water use during the growing season in the Rocky Mountain region.
 In anticipation of restrictions in turf irrigation that may be imposed by water utilities, communities, and other water-management entities, the following practices allow you to have a green lawn and still reduce water consumption:

 - Make sure that the irrigation system is operating properly.

 - Check that the spray heads are turning properly.

 - Adjust heads so that water is not thrown onto streets and driveways.